UPPMAX/programming_formalisms_intro/doc/reproducible.md

 - Open source does not mean non-commercial: plenty of companies produce and support it

 ### Taxonomy of software licenses

+- Copyleft is the legal technique of granting certain freedoms over copies of copyrighted works with the requirement that the same rights be preserved in derivative works.

+- open-source license is a type of license for computer software and other products that allows the source code, blueprint or design to be used, modified and/or shared under defined terms and conditions

 **1. Custom/closed/proprietary**

 - Derivative work typically not possible